-MEMS developed a Residual Mass Based Remedial Plan based on numerical groundwater modelling for a former gas plant impacted with sulfolane in soil and groundwater.
+MEMS has achieved regulatory acceptance of a combined remedial action plan and risk management plan based on a Numerical Model Approach for a former gas plant impacted with sulfolane in soil and groundwater.

 The risk-based closure strategy was developed at the end of life of the facility but before the decommissioning of the surface facilities.
 The primary issue at the site requiring risk management was sulfolane in soil and groundwater beneath various parts of the former gas plant.